VirmarSosa/python-challenge/README.md

 The total number of months included in the dataset.

 The net total amount of "Profit/Losses" over the entire period.

 The average of the changes in "Profit/Losses" over the entire period.

-The greatest increase in profits (date and amount) over the entire period The greatest decrease in losses (date and amount) over the entire period
+The greatest increase in profits (date and amount) over the entire period.

+The greatest decrease in losses (date and amount) over the entire period